CME211/notes/lecture-13/cxx-containers-map-set.md

 * Ordered data sequence similar to a C++ vector or Python list, but data is not stored contiguously.

 * The access to individual list elements is maintained by links.
+Traversing to the `i`th element requires linear time work.

 * There is additional storage overhead for the links.

-* But this allows for insertion and removal operations in constant time
+* But this allows for insertion and removal operations in constant time, subject to having a pointer to the position/element we wish to insert into (or delete).

 ![fig](fig/linked-list.png)